Spring 2025 Has Sprung: Are You Ready for Cicadas, Ticks, and Other Pests?

 Rodents spread over 35 different diseases to humans.
 Recent headlines have highlighted the risk of Hantavirus, which has been the cause of several high-profile deaths including that of Betsy Hackman, wife of the late actor, Gene Hackman.

 Rodents are expert invaders – mice can squeeze through spaces as small as a dime.
-So, thoroughly inspect your home for any cracks and holes rodents may take advantage of to get inside and seal them properly.
-You should also store food in sealed, air-tight containers
+Learn more about preventing mice and rodents inside your home, including inspecting for any cracks and holes, sealing them thoroughly, and storing food in sealed, air-tight containers to prevent access.

 Find a PEST PRO in your area